idax6797/Examen-CL/README.md

 # Zay eCommerce

-This is a demo project for Containerization & Linux elective at [UCL University College](https://ucl.dk)
+This is a my assignment for the demo project for Containerization & Linux elective at [UCL University College](https://ucl.dk)

 The frontend is based on the following template: